Last Updated on April 14, 2022 by Grow with Bovees

 Have you ever considered overseeding to keep your lawn looking great all year?

 We know what you’re thinking; “overseeding” sounds like a negative thing to do, right?
-But, it’s useful if your lawn’s in constant use since it can prevent it getting worn.
+But, to overseed lawns has in fact shown to be useful if your lawn is in constant use or under constant stress, since it can prevent it from getting worn out and promotes a healthy lawn instead.

-It’s also an excellent way to maintain a lush and green lawn vibe.
+It is also an excellent way to maintain a lush and green, dense grass lawn vibe.

 Contents of This Page

-- 7 What Is the Best Grass Seed To Use for Overseeding?
+- 10 What Are the Best Grass Seeds To Use for Overseeding?

-Before we look into overseeding in more detail, here is the best premium grass seed for overseeding your existing lawn right now:
+Before we look into overseeding in more detail, here is an overview of the best grass seed for overseeding your existing lawn right now:

 - Kentucky bluegrass